-Looking For a New Hyundai Equus in your area?
+Looking for a Used Equus in your area?

 Average User Score

 5 ⁄ 5 stars

 The Hyundai Equus, in its second year on the market, receives a number of upgrades to help it compete against full-size luxury car icons, such as the BMW 5 Series, Audi A6/A7 and Infiniti M, including a new V8 engine and an in-house-developed automatic transmission.

 The 2012 Hyundai Equus is available in either Signature or Ultimate trim, both of which have 4 doors and are rear-wheel drive.
 Each is equipped with a 5.0-liter GDI Tau 32-valve DOHC V8 engine that achieves 429 hp and 376 lb-ft of torque.
 This premium gasoline V8 engine is paired with an 8-speed automatic transmission (with Shiftronic) and is estimated to get 15 mpg city/23 highway.